Frequently Asked Questions

-- You may have to contact them directly or perhaps online, to get a quote from these carriers.
+- You may have to contact these carriers directly or perhaps online, to get a quote from them.
 They have their own distribution outlets that only sell their products.
-They have sales agents, not brokers, who only sell their products.
+They have sales agents, not brokers, who only sell from their company.
 From time to time, an independent agency may have the ability to offer their products, but most do not.

 What is the difference between an agent and a broker?

 - The main difference is choice here as well.
 An agent that works for one company sells only the products of that company.
 A broker, by definition, negotiates among multiple insurance companies for the best deal.
-Our partner brokers earns their income finding the best fit for his customer, where a sales agent earns his keep selling only their company’s products.
+Our partner brokers earn their income finding the best fit for their customer, where as sales agents earn their keep selling only their company’s products.

 Why do we only work with brokers, and not agents?